-Excess to everything is terrible, whether it’s alcohol or drugs.
+Excess in everything is terrible, whether it’s alcohol or drugs.
 Sadly, not individuals but their families suffer from the abuse.
-The residential rehabilitation program is designed to extend exclusive care and support to patients suffering from addiction or substance abuse, offering a structured and comprehensive treatment program tailored to individual needs.
+The residential rehabilitation programme is designed to extend exclusive care and support to patients suffering from addiction or substance abuse, offering a structured and comprehensive treatment program tailored to individual needs.

-A residential rehab programme includes several services, such as detoxification, an evidence-based approach, and customized treatment.
+A residential rehab programme includes several services, such as detoxification, an evidence-based approach, and customised treatment.
 Keep reading to learn more about them.

 What is residential treatment?

-The primary goal of residential treatment is to improve the rates of long-term sobriety.
-Also, the rehab programs are customized based on the patient’s diagnosis and long-term goal of a healthy lifestyle.
+The primary goal of residential treatment is to improve rates of long-term sobriety.
+Also, the rehab programmes are customised based on the patient’s diagnosis and the long-term goal of a healthy lifestyle.

-After detox comes inpatient treatment which ensures medication, food, therapy, and counselling in a monitored environment.
-Next is the residential treatment, which lasts relatively longer, generally between 6–12 months.
+After detox comes inpatient treatment, which ensures medication, food, therapy, and counselling in a monitored environment.
+Next is the residential treatment, which lasts relatively longer, generally between 6 and 12 months.
 Residential patients attend therapy sessions and receive FDA-approved medication and mental security.

-A residential rehab programme is designed in a way allowing the patients to make radical lifestyle changes after recovery.
+A residential rehab programme is designed in a way that allows the patients to make radical lifestyle changes after recovery.
 This way, the recovered patients can face real-world challenges by developing useful skills and habits during rehab.

 Difference between inpatient and residential rehab programmes

-It’s essential to understand that inpatient and residential treatment programs differ.
+It’s essential to understand that inpatient and residential treatment programmes differ.
 One common thing about the two treatments is that patients suffering from substance abuse live with people recovering from different mental illnesses.

 But the primary difference between the two treatments is the overall duration.
-For instance, the inpatient treatment is time-limited, while the total length of the residential rehab program varies significantly based on the patient’s recovery.
+For instance, inpatient treatment is time-limited, while the total length of the residential rehab programme varies significantly based on the patient’s recovery.

-The fundamental objective of inpatient treatment is to offer medical treatment to patients, so their condition stabilizes.
-Conversely, the patients in residential rehab programs are medically stable.
+The fundamental objective of inpatient treatment is to offer medical treatment to patients so their condition stabilises.
+Conversely, the patients in residential rehab programmes are medically stable.

 Both inpatient and residential treatments offer patients a sense of safety, support, and comfort.
 During the stay in the residential rehab, the patients and nursing staff continuously monitor their sobriety levels, improvement, and medical stabilisation.